Coastal tourism development

 Planning

-The project divides the land into three zones, ensuring a balance between tourism, commerce and nature.
+The project divides the land into three zones to ensure a balance between tourism, commerce, and nature.

 Infrastructure